Azure-Samples/azure-cosmos-db-cassandra-golang-getting-started/README.md

 ### Prerequisites

 - An Azure account with an active subscription.
 [Create one for free](https://azure.microsoft.com/free).
-Or [try Azure Cosmos DB for free](https://azure.microsoft.com/try/cosmosdb/) without an Azure subscription.
+- An active Azure Cassandra API account - If you don't have an account, refer to the [Create a Cassandra API account](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cassandra-nodejs) article.
 - [Go](https://golang.org/) installed on your computer, and a working knowledge of Go.
 - [Git](https://git-scm.com/downloads).